JayBeest/SugahFinder/README.md

 We'd love to receive your feedback, and of course and again, all input is highly appreciated.

 Our primary goal is to shed light on systems that allow for and even encourage (Venmo!!) public sharing of private, possibly sensitive information.
-Also we tried to show that using buzzwords, and invoking computer 'magic' is completely arbitrary.
+Also we tried to show that using buzzwords, and invoking computer magic is completely arbitrary.
 Labeling or grouping people based on so-called data-analysis can create the image or idea of a robust and trustworthy system while that might not be the case at all.

 ## Contact us